muygalan/100-days-of-code/log.md

 **Thoughts:** I wish I could take sole credit for the landing page, but the template was included with a CSS book I purchased.
 I did add a few of my own personal touches and felt it came out great.
 I need more time to review the book to properly understand all the concepts required to create the page from the ground up.

+### Day 15: March 6th, 2018

+**Today's Progress**: Purchased a discounted annual subscription of TeamTreehouse.
+Watched 4 "Windows Command Line Tutorial" videos from The New Boston on YouTube.

+**Thoughts:** I know it seems like I have't posted my progress in a while, but I have good reasons.
+I actually have been working on a few things on my Github account such as adding a "monthly" repo to review each month during the year with personal thoughts and events that happened throughout the year.
+(I just didn't feel compelled to add that information here, although I should have.)

+Secondly, I haven't been motivated to use Udacity since I encountered the fast pace regarding media queries and responsive websites section.
+I felt for the money I'm dishing out every month, I'm better off learning via cheaper or free resources such as TeamTreehouse, Udemy, and even YouTube.
+There is content available out there that suits my learning style much better.
+My primary fear is not having a mentor or a forum that can address my coding issues in a timely fashion.

+My other concern is not being able to build solid projects through independent learning, but I may have found some reputable Udemy courses online that can help in that area, I just need to do more research.
+I also am building my own Front-End Developer curriculum.

 ---

 ### Day 0: February 30, 2016 (Example 1)